Being a new gardener is hard.

 Do Not Water at Night

 If you can avoid it, don’t water at night time.
 The biggest reason why is what I mentioned above — you are dampening leaves and plant matter at night, when little to no evaporation will occur.
+You’re not giving the soil time to dry.
 This is a great recipe for diseases and rot, and not a good recipe for a healthy garden.

 If you absolutely can’t wait, then sure…water at night.
 But use a bit less water than you normally would, because there will be no evaporation.
 That means all of the water you pour onto the soil will sink in and be used up by your plants.